By L.J. du Toit and C.M. Ocamb

 - Roper DF Rainshield at 2 lb/A on 7- to 10-day intervals can be used on seed crops only.
 Oregon only (SLN OR-130003).
 24-hr reentry.

 - Trilogy at 0.5% to 1%.
+Not labeled for use in Oregon.
 Do not use above 90°F or when plants are under heat or moisture stress.
 Do not use when foliage is wet as good coverage is essential.
 Poor control as a stand-alone product.
 4-hr reentry.
 O

-- Double Nickel LC at 0.5 to 6 quarts/A on 3- to 10-day intervals.
+- Double Nickel LC at 0.5 to 4.5 pints A on 3- to 10-day intervals.
 Can be applied the day of harvest.
 4-hr reentry.
 O

 References du Toit, L.J., Derie, M.L., and Hernandez-Perez, P. 2005.
 Evaluation of fungicides for control of leaf spot in spinach seed crops, 2004.
 Fungicide & Nematicide Tests 60:V044.